 From a one day jazz showcase, the Manchester Jazz Festival has grown into a week long celebration of live music, new work, one-offs, special projects, first times, old favourites, unique personalities, Manchester and, of course, jazz.

-Manchester Jazz Festival takes place at various venues including : Band on the Wall, Central Library, Matt and Phreds Jazz Club, Royal Northern College of Music, Soup Kitchen, St Ann's Church, The Midland, Thwaites Festival Square and Pavilion.
+Manchester Jazz Festival takes place at various venues including with the main festival hub held at Hobgoblin Festival Square & Pavilion (free entry to festival square) plus Band on the Wall, Central Library, Portico Library, Royal Northern College of Music, St Ann's Church, The Midland, Matt & Phred's and Home.